 P.R.I.D.E.
 IN SPORT FORUM

-Hosted in partnership with You Can Play, the Promoting Respect and Inclusion through Diversity Education (P.R.I.D.E) in Sport Forum is dedicated to helping coaches, parents, athletes and volunteers understand how to create inclusive spaces for individuals that identify with the LGBTQI2S community.
-Join us on Tuesday, September 19th.
+Hosted in partnership with You Can Play, the P.R.I.D.E.
+(Promoting Respect and Inclusion through Diversity Education) in Sport Forum is dedicated to helping coaches, parents, athletes and volunteers understand how to create inclusive spaces for individuals that identify with the LGBTQI2S community.